stccenter/Satellite-AOD-Imputation/README.md

 ## Overview

-This repository provides code and workflows for imputing missing AOD (Aerosol Optical Depth) data using a GAIN-based deep learning model.
+This repository provides code and workflows for imputing missing Aerosol Optical Depth (AOD) data using a GAIN-based deep learning model.
 The imputation framework is designed for satellite-derived AOD products with missing observations and validated using AERONET ground truth data.

 ## Package Installation